aokenji/model-2.4/README.md

 # Water Quality Monitoring System

-A comprehensive system for monitoring and analyzing water quality parameters in real-time.
+A comprehensive system for monitoring and to analyze water quality parameters in real-time.

 ## Overview